rohan-v8rma/Tech-Tips/Networking/README.md

 ## A (Address) Record

-An Adress Record (abbreviated as **A record**) returns a 32-bit `IPv4` address, most commonly used to map hostnames to an IP address of the host.
+An Address Record (abbreviated as **A record**) returns a 32-bit `IPv4` address, most commonly used to map hostnames to an IP address of the host.

 ## CNAME (Canonical Name) Record